corda/corda/docs/source/protocol-state-machines.rst

 ------

 A *continuation* is a suspended stack frame stored in a regular object that can be passed around, serialised, unserialised and resumed from where it was suspended.
+This concept is sometimes referred to as "fibers".
 This may sound abstract but don't worry, the examples below will make it clearer.
-The JVM does not natively support continuations, so we implement them using a library called JavaFlow which works through behind-the-scenes bytecode rewriting.
+The JVM does not natively support continuations, so we implement them using a library called Quasar which works through behind-the-scenes bytecode rewriting.
 You don't have to know how this works to benefit from it, however.

 We use continuations for the following reasons: